dutch-dwellings/dutch-dwelling-database/README.md

 **Warning:** downloading the XML uses quite some disk space – roughly 4GB.
 Loading the dataset can take a while - roughly 15min.
 The scripts should warn you for this.

 **Note:** development started with the CSV file (see files `EP-Online_(down)load_CSV.py`), but that isn't reliable since it uses `;` as a delimiter but also has values that contain `;`, messing up the parsing.
 Therefore we have to use the bulkier XML.

+## TODO

+- automate database creation
+- collapse the three scripts for the Energy Labels into one